Athens Off The Beaten Path

 7. Dine at a Traditional Greek Tavern

 I can’t stop talking about how great Greek food is.
 What makes it even better is when you have the chance to eat at a local tavern with a musician strumming the bouzouki (Greek guitar), serenading you with Greek music over a candlelit dinner.
+If you are traveling with kids though and looking for some good foodie options, click here.

 One spot I love going to is Efxaris located in Monastiraki.
 They have a great atmosphere with an outdoor stone courtyard lined with fairy lights and live Greek music.
 If things get a little crazy, you may even see some Greek dancing!
 Make sure to order the meat platter.
 The platter includes grilled sausage, fried meatballs, chicken, pork, cheese croquettes, potatoes, tzatziki pickles, peppers, and tomato all on one plate!